Unlock the Power of Employee Ownership

 Within the legal and business communities, Christian is a trusted figure, called to speak nationally about EOT.
 He has has been instrumental in helping numerous companies prepare and realise their EOT Strategy, see our case studies.

 A partner at Spencer West LLP, an international law firm.
-Ranked a Leading Individual in Legal 500 and Notable Practitioner in the Chambers guide.
+Ranked a Leading Partner in Legal 500 and Notable Practitioner in the Chambers guide.

 Our Success Story Infographic